 I am confident that you will find Guerrilla Approach’s material refreshingly different, yet entirely practical.

 Founder, Guerrilla Approach

-Whether a felony traffic stop, or a shootout in Syria, we teach you the principles based approach that can be applied to all close quarter fights involving vehicles.
+Whether a domestic vehicle interdiction, or a shootout in Syria, we teach the principles based approach that can be applied to all close quarter fights involving vehicles.